Zalius/Zalius/README.md

 Hi, I'm Dariush "**Zalius**" Kazemi, I recently finished my Bachelor of Mathematics and Applications at [@Guilan University](https://guilan.ac.ir/en/) and
 I'm looking forward to study on Computer Science field.
-I LOVE cool Algorithms, Coding and Playing Games(I'm a semi-professional Dota 2 player).
-I'm really working on my Algorithmic Game Theory and Machine Learning skills so maybe one day i can become a Game Theorist (if that's a thing :D )
+I LOVE working on Algorithms to solve a new problem,, Coding and Playing Games(I'm a semi-professional Dota 2 player).
+The ever-evolving field of Computer Science intrigued me so much and I'm mainly focusing to improve my Algorithmic Game Theory and Machine Learning skills.
  I'm mainly a Python programmer but i can also code in Java, MATLAB/Octave(Machine Learning), C#(Unity Engine), C/C++ and JavaScript.
 I enjoy all kind of Games, Mystery and Sci-Fi Movies, TvShows and Programming again.